rhomu/celadro/README.md

 Type `./celadro -h` for a list of available options.

+## Examples

+Exampleson how to run the code and some ploting scripts can be found in the example directory.

 ## Multi-threading and CUDA

 The code supports both multi-threading and CUDA.